Capacitor logo

 Capacitor Review FAQ

-Capacitor holds its own among developer tools platforms targeted at growing teams.
+Capacitor holds its own among developer & it platforms targeted at growing teams.
 Teams that claim the Free & Open Source deal through SaaSOffers get the most realistic value out of Capacitor.
 Whether Capacitor is right for you depends on which features matter most to your specific stack.

 What are the main pros of Capacitor?